CesarBoria/backUpProject/README.md

 # backUpProject
-This project should generate a back up of the files of folder, separating them by timestamps of last time modified.
+This project should generate a back up of the files inside a given folder, separating the first by timestamps of last time modified.